1. Always serve your non-payment of rent notices. Regardless of what your tenant says.

 9. Learn proper screening methods to avoid trouble tenants.

 10. If tenant don’t pay their bills on time what makes you think they will pay you?

-11. Tenants are required to give notice even if they have a lease term.
+11. Tenants are required to give notice to vacate even if they have a lease term.